Gustavo Borges

-Gustavo França Borges (born December 2, 1972) is a Brazilian former competitive swimmer.
-He swam for Brazil in the Summer Olympic Games in: 1992, 1996, 2000 and 2004.
-Borges has won the second-most Olympic medals of any Brazilian, with fourone in 1992, two in 1996 and one in 2000behind sailors Robert Scheidt and Torben Grael.
-He also has the third-most Pan American Games gold medals of any Brazilian, with eightbehind swimmer Thiago Pereira and table tennis player Hugo Hoyama.
+Gustavo França Borges (born 2 December 1972) is a Brazilian former competitive swimmer.
+He swam for Brazil in four Summer Olympic Games: 1992, 1996, 2000 and 2004.
+With four medals in swimming, as of 2000 Borges had won the fourth-most Olympic medals of any Brazilian athlete, with one in 1992, two in 1996 and one in 2000.
+Sailors Robert Scheidt and Torben Grael and canoeist Isaquias Queiroz have won five, and gymnast Rebeca Andrade won six.
+As of 2000, he had won eight Pan American Games gold medals, the third-most of any Brazilian competitor.
 Borges was Brazil's flagbearer for the Closing Ceremony at the 2004 Summer Olympics.

-Borges' first medal was silver, which he won in the 100-meter freestyle at the 1992 Olympics, which he received after a delay because his lane's timer was not working, and the judges had to review video recordings of the race to verify his place.
-Borges even overcame his idol, Matt Biondi, to win the silver medal.

 Borges lives in São Paulo, where he runs his own swimming school.
-He used to live in the United States in Jacksonville, Florida and in Ann Arbor, Michigan while he was still a student.
-He attended university at the University of Michigan in the mid-1990s, where he swam for the university's team, coached by Jon Urbanchek and graduated with a degree in Economics.
+He had formerly resided in the United States, first in Jacksonville, Florida and then in Ann Arbor, Michigan while he was a student at Michigan.
+He attended the University of Michigan in the mid-1990s, where he competed and trained for the university's swim team, managed by Hall of Fame Coach Jon Urbanchek and graduated with a degree in Economics.
 His teammates at Michigan included Eric Namesnik and Marcel Wouda in the mid-1990s.